akhilub/DSA-Coding-Patterns/HandyFunctions.md

-# Getdigits of a positive Integer
+# Get digits of a positive Integer

 - Given n is a positive integer i.e <span>n ∈ ℤ<sup>+</sup></span> return its digits in order and reverse order simultaneously